JoinColony/colonyJS/docs/_API_ColonyClient.md

 ## Callers

-**All callers return promises which resolve to an object containing the given return values.** For a reference please check [here](/colonyjs/docs-contractclient/#callers).
+**All callers return promises which resolve to an object containing the given return values.**.

 ### `generateSecret.call({ salt, value })`